thatkhay/stellar/README.md

 We welcome contributions from everyone!
 If you have a suggestion for a future Picture of the Day or would like to contribute code to improve the website, please feel free to submit a pull request.

 To get started, you will need to have Git installed on your local machine.
-Fork this repository to your own account and then clone it to your machine.
-Make sure to create a new branch for your changes.
+Fork this repository to your own account and then clone it to your machine.Make sure to create a new branch for your changes.